 Place the artist's body at the center of a cutting edge artistic/creative discourse.
-Place media and innovative processes in dialogue with the body.
 Draw on diverse and international perspectives.
 Explore collective working methods and non-hierarchical theatre structures.

 Duration One year full-time or two years part-time

 MA Experimental Theatre Practice is for practitioners who want to advance their skills as artistic collaborators who are passionate about research, making, performing, directing, writing and/or producing their own work within a collective network and diversely creative community.

 You will work within an ethos of skills exchange, horizontal hierarchies, process and practice based learning.
 You will be invited to place your ideas and methods in dialogue with key practices and current thinking within the wider socio-political, cultural landscape, finding new ways to work with different forms, materials, and media.

 The course has an international outlook and is committed to forging connections between European and non-western theatre perspecitives.
 It encourages site specific and site located work, theatre practices which combine media, connect spaces, immerse audiences and want to constantly re-consider what theatre might look like in the 21st Century.

 Practical work will be underpinned by contextual study, deepening and broadening an understanding of the field though seminar, presentation and debating forums.
 Students position their own perspectives within the many converging and contesting perspectives that make our contemporary landscape so vibrant and dynamic.
 Students are immersed in embodied practice via taught workshops while intellectually considering the semiotic and/or phenomenological encounters involved in a creative process.